Buy To Let Mortgages

 Buying a property to rent out can offer the opportunity to benefit from capital growth on the value of the property, as well as income from rent payments.

 Buy to let minimum deposits – In general, the available loan to value (LTV) on buy to let property purchases is lower than those available for equivalent value residential purchases.
-While residential mortgages of up to 95% loan to value (LTV) are available through the Government’s Help to Buy scheme requiring just 5% deposit, the minimum deposit required for a buy-to-let mortgage is usually around 20% to 25 % of the property’s value, as a minimum.
+While residential mortgages of up to 95% loan to value (LTV) are available through the Government’s Help to Buy scheme, the minimum deposit required for a buy to let mortgage is usually around 20% to 25 % of the property’s value, as a minimum.

 Buy to let mortgages – Things to consider